A year in the vineyard in 7 crucial stages: from pruning to harvest

 Introduction - the main lines of our season in the vineyard

-In this article I want to explain to you the cycle of the vine in the vineyard.
+In this article, I want to explain the life cycle of the vine in the vineyard.
 The magical moments of the vineyard.
-I am not going to talk about diseases or pests in the vineyard.
-Those are there too.
-There are even moments when you want to level your vineyard with a tree saw.
-That is the passion of the (beginning) wine grower.
-Fortunately, there are also moments when you are intensely happy in your vineyard.
-Those moments surpass everything and also last the longest.
+I'm not going to talk about diseases or pests in the vineyard.
+Those exist too.
+There are even times when you want to level your vineyard with a pruning saw.
+That's the passion of the (beginner) winemaker.
+Fortunately, there are also times when you're truly happy in your vineyard.
+Those moments surpass everything and are the most memorable.
 But information about crop protection will come later.
+My vineyard is my muse, who gives me so much love but also occasionally rejects me and does her own thing.
+But as I get to know her better, I accept her whims, and even more so, I prepare for them and anticipate them.
+True love, indeed.
+I speak of my vineyard in the feminine; you choose the gender of your vineyard yourself :)

 Phase 1: Winter pruning or soft pruning (March)